 The course is aimed at Scouts BSA leaders (18 and older) who want to teach the Archery Merit Badge, supervise a range at camp or Cub Scouts Day Camp, or run a quality archery program for Scouts BSA Troops or Venturing Crews.
 Students who complete the course and pass a written test will receive the Level I Archery Instructor certification (Basic Instructor) valid for three years.
 Learn more here.

-Swimming and Water Rescue Training
+Swimming and Water Rescue Training Not offered in 2021

 This course provides leaders with information and skills to prevent, recognize, and respond to swimming emergencies during unit swimming activities.
 It expands the awareness instruction provided by Safe Swim Defense training.
 Persons completing the training should be better able to assess their preparation to supervise unit swimming events.
 To learn more, click here.